grafana/beyla/docs/sources/standalone.md

 $ sudo beyla -config config.yml
 ```

-The previous YAML configuration can be overriden via environment variables:
+In the following example, we are overriding the previous YAML configuration option
+for the Prometheus port, via an environment variable:

 ```
 $ BEYLA_PROMETHEUS_PORT=8888 sudo -E beyla -config config.yml